 The Company has incurred substantial operating losses and expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of September 30, 2021, the Company had an accumulated deficit of \$231.8 million.
+As of March 31, 2022, the Company had an accumulated deficit of \$271.6 million.

-The Company has funded its operations to date primarily through the sale of equity.
+The Company has funded its operations to date primarily through the sale of equity and its loan and financing agreement with Runway Growth Finance Corp. (the "Lender"), herein referred to as the ("Term Loan").
 The Company expects to continue to use the proceeds from previous financing transactions primarily for general corporate purposes, including financing the Company's growth, developing new or existing product candidates, and funding capital expenditures, acquisitions and investments.
-The Company currently anticipates that its cash and cash equivalents balances at September 30, 2021, are sufficient to fund its anticipated operating cash requirements for at least one year from the filing date of this Form 10-Q.
+The Company currently anticipates that its cash and cash equivalents balances at March 31, 2022, are sufficient to fund its anticipated operating cash requirements for at least one year from the filing date of this Form 10-Q.